This driver is used for communication with Allen Bradley

 In order to set the ItemId configurator correctly in the variables for the PmCommData object it is necessary to know the names of user-defined variables, items and structures or array dimensions in the PLC.
 This informaton can be read from the PLC and this is exactly the sole purpose of this message:

 The message reads the information and saves it into a text string on the Data-received page.
-If the text is saved into a file (default file name is "ABradleyVarCfg.txt"), then it is possible to use the button on the right side in the ItemId configurator that reads the corresponding file and displays it in the form of a tree structure.
+If the text is saved into a file (default named "ABradleyVarCfg.txt"), then it is possible to use the button on the right side in the ItemId configurator that reads the corresponding file and displays it in the form of a tree structure.
 The specific data items can be selected from this tree structure.

 In order to create and configure the PmCommMsg object correctly it is handy to use the preconfiguration: Preconfiguration "PmABradleyCIP - Communication set with data and panel by the EtherNetIP/CIP protocol (for ControlLogix, CompactLogix, ...)".
 If you check the "Create PmCommMsg for reading the variables from the PLC" configurator in this preconfiguration, then the correctly configured PmCommMsg object is created together with a panel that can run the message and read the desired information from the PLC.
 In the onEndOfTransfer event of this object, there is a script that saves the received text information into a file "ABradleyVarCfg.txt".

 There are following variables on the Data-received